 For the price you pay for the service, you gain the ability to use the core calling features indefinitely.
 You also receive a 60 day trial to Ooma Premier that gives you access to 25 great features - this is where the service truly shines.
-After the trial, you can pay $9.99 for the service on a monthly basis or opt to pay the yearly subscription fee of $199.88.
+After the trial, you can pay $9.99 for the service on a monthly basis.
 With every year worth of subscription fees, you also have the option to select one of the free gifts you see above or purchase their HD2 Handset at a 67% discount.
 Keep in mind that the price for Premier is relatively high compared to some other providers you see on our site.
 If you do not need the additional features, the basic service price is tough to beat.

 The only fee for US and Canadian service you will encounter is the one certainty to which we are all bound: taxes.
 Yes, even though it is a VoIP product, fees must still be paid to government entities to keep the industry from collapsing on itself.
 Fortunately, the fees amount to pocket change as you can see in the above graphic.

 Installing the Telo is a simple process.
 The system ships with a large poster-type document showing you exactly how to connect and configure the system.
 The most important part to keep in mind is that the service must be activated before the system is plugged in to your network.
 Otherwise, the Telo will need to be rebooted - a minor inconvenience that requires unplugging the device for 30 seconds, much like power cycling a router.

 In order to register your device, you must visit ooma.com/activate and follow the steps to activate your service.
 From this point, you are guided through a step by step process to enter the required information.
 If you are replacing a damaged or defective device from an existing service, you will be prompted to call customer service at this point so they can restore your existing settings to the new device.